Chen-Gary/Chen-Gary.github.io/content/page/about.md

 Hi there!

 This is a blog site of an undergraduate student majored in computer engineering.
-Here I am going to post some daily notes as well as some other fancy staff.
+Here I am going to post some daily notes as well as some other fancy stuff.

 Welcome to play with me!